For a friend who’s battling temptation. (From the archives) Continue reading

 Cleaving Without Leaving

 Many young people today are attempting the first part of Genesis 2:24, becoming one flesh, but leaving out the second part of the verse, leaving their father and mother.
 I believe many marriages suffer unnecessarily, or even fail, because without the second part, leaving father and mother, the first part, becoming one flesh, doesn’t work very well.
 Independence from mom and dad is a huge key to a healthy marriage.
 A husband and wife must form a team of three: the husband, the wife, and their God.
 When a dad and/or mom is involved it becomes a team of 4 or 5.
 Or if both sets of parents are involved, a team of seven!
 God’s way is the best way, and it’s up to us as parents to allow our kids to separate, to leave.
 Because if they don’t leave, emotionally as well as physically, then they won’t cleave.
-Parents, don’t fall into the trap of over involvement.
-Follow God’s plan.
-Too much involvement in our adult kids’ marriages will make things worse instead of better.
+The parents I see who fall into the trap of over involvement are the same parents who cause problems in the marriages of their kids and in their kids relationship with Jesus too.
+Too much involvement in our adult kids’ marriages makes things worse instead of better.
 Young married people, especially you husbands, insist on independence.
 Guard your marriage from your parent’s over involvement, in a loving and gracious manner, but with tenacity.
 For you to be successful in your marriage your spouse must come before your parents, and your God must come before your spouse.